 They discovered those who ate high amounts of fiber were able to “age successfully.”

-According to the researchers, successful aging means “reaching old age disease-free and fully functional – that is, with ‘absence of disability, depressive symptoms, cognitive impairment, respiratory symptoms, and chronic diseases (e.g: cancer and coronary artery disease).’”
+According to the researchers, successful aging means “reaching old age disease-free and fully functional – that is, with ‘absence of disability, depressive symptoms, cognitive impairment, and respiratory symptoms.’”

 So how did they determine this?

 The researchers accessed a report known as the Blue Mountain Eye Study (BMES) and used its data to determine how fiber helped improve health.

 The data they accessed was centered on 1,609 adults who were over the age of 49 years old and who hadn’t had poor heart and immune health (among others) when the study started.

 They followed these individuals for 10 years and then made their conclusions on fiber’s role in their health after analyzing food-frequency surveys the subjects filled out.

 When they took a look at all the data, they discovered that, after 10 years, those who ate the highest amounts of fiber were the ones who managed to age most successfully.
 This was approximately 15.5 % or 249 of the participants surveyed.